-Last year I wrote a couple of posts about Ibiza – how to do it on a budget and which beaches to visit whilst avoiding the party scene.
-This year, I made it my goal to write a post about how to visit Ibiza for free (which we managed).
+Last year I wrote a couple of posts about Ibiza – how to do it on a budget and which beaches in Ibiza to visit whilst avoiding the party scene.
+This year, I made it my goal to write a post about how to visit Ibiza for free.
 In the process, we came across so many cool things to do in Ibiza (that didn’t include the stereotypical club scene that the island is famous for).

 Get ready to get in touch with your inner hippy and explore all the secret gems that the crazy little island has to offer with my ultimate alternative guide to Ibiza …

 My number one thing to do in Ibiza, and if I had to recommend what to do in ibiza besides party, this would be it!
 Located just off to the left of the path that leads up to Es Vedra’s main view point, you’ll need to be to be in a good pair of trainers to make the hike down to this secret Ibiza beach.
 Coined ‘the lost city of Atlantis’ by the locals, this old quarry has been taken over by the artists of the island.
 After making the rocking hike down, you’ll find a labyrinth of caves, carved faces, mystical pools and rock cuttings, making you feel like you’ve stepped into some kind of crazy movie set.

 A little bit over priced, but still worth a good rummage!
 In amongst the usual ‘hippy’ stalls of woven bags, incense and candles, there are some genuine island gems to be had.
 We came across one man who’d given up his hectic city job to make rings out of coins.
 We met another man stamping quotes from famous Spanish speaking philosophers and poets in copper and bronze bracelets.